kirankrch24/MSc-Data-Science/README.md

 # MSc-Data-Science
-This repo sole purpose is to add projects in my modules.
+This repo sole purpose is to add projects ofmy modules.